 These tests describe the protein part of your liver profile

-Total protein, albumin, globulin and the albumin/globulin ratio are often reported together in a liver profile.
-They can give useful clues about liver production, immune activity, inflammation, nutrition and protein loss.
+Total protein, albumin, globulin and the albumin/globulin ratio are protein-related blood results often included in a liver profile.
+They help doctors understand liver protein production, nutrition status, inflammation, immune activity and possible protein loss.

 What are total protein, albumin, globulin and A/G ratio?